CSC207-UofT/course-project-trackr/phase0/progress_report.md

 - Wrote the `EventManager` class, including its interaction with our database architecture.
 - Architected how `Event` classes and the `Person` class interact with each other.
+- Wrote part of this report

+### Part 4b): What we plan to work on next
+Big Goals:
+- Our primary goal for the next phase of the project will be to build an android app.
+We plan to have Daniel, Johnathan and Jeremiah work on this.
+- Building an android app will provide users with a simpler and more friendly way of interacting with our application.
+- Another goal we have is to replace the Database class with a real Database.
+We have discussed the possibility of using SQL or Firebase.
+We plan to have Menghao, Roman and Nathan work on this.

+Code Level Goals (we will all work together to realize these goals):
+- Clean up the interaction between the CLI class and the BirthdayPresenter class
+- Add more features for the user (such as the ability to edit events)
+- Add Notifications class to support notification feature